 Placement for an ISEP Exchange programs is a competitive process, with some programs offering high placement rates and others in popular locations (Australia and England especially) being very competative for placement.
 On an ISEP application students have the opportunity to list multiple program options in order of preference, with the only limitation being that only one "limited availablility" program can be included in the list.
 You can find detailed information on the chance of placement on the ISEP homepage for each program.

-Students taking part in an NDSU Direct or ISEP Direct typically are taking classes at the university as an international student and have an opportunity to get to know local students well in their day to day life.
+Students taking part in a Direct program typically are taking classes at the university as an international student and have an opportunity to get to know local students well in their day to day life.
 Direct programs are often located in popular English-speaking locations, but may offer the opportunity to learn or practice a language as well.

 Students attending a Direct program will have NDSU tuition waived as they will be paying the host university's tuition.
 A small amount of NDSU fees will be charged for registration purposes.
 Students are responsible for room, meals, airfare and personal spending money.